 Equipment You Need: Measuring tape, a small box (or any similar item), a wall, hard floor, a pencil, small ruler (optional)

 Some of the steps would obviously be easier if carried out by a friend of relative.
-Make sure your measurements are similar to each other so you can trust your techniques.
+Once your develop a technique that yields accurate and consistent results, stick to that technique for all of the measurements so you can be confident in the numbers obtained.